 Doctors often need more details as they make decisions about treatment, so they may use the TNM method.
 The TNM method is based on:

 N (lymph nodes)

-A tumor's grade, from 1 to 4, describes how its cells look under a microscope.
-The more these cells look like normal cells, the lower the grade and the lower the likelihood that the cancer will spread quickly.
+A tumor's grade describes how its cells look under a microscope.
+Tumors are generally graded from 1 to 4.
+A lower number means more normal-looking cells and a lower likelihood that the cancer will spread quickly.

 Current as of:

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineKathleen Romito MD - Family MedicineJoseph O'Donnell MD - Hematology, Oncology

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Joseph O'Donnell MD - Hematology, Oncology

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.